alxndrdiaz/hclust_mix/README.md

 # What is hclust_mix?

-h: Hopfield networks, clust: clustering, mix: attractor analysis and some tools to process the data.
+h: Hopfield networks, clust: clustering, mix: attractor analysis.

 These tools are adapted for preprocessing and analysis of time-course developmental transcriptomic data using hclust 1.0, the algorithm was proposed by Stefan Maetschke and Mark Ragan to characterize cancer subtypes, [Maetschke and Mark Ragan, Bioinformatics (2014)](https://academic.oup.com/bioinformatics/article/30/9/1273/234782).
 The original version of hclust along with a short tutorial are available at: